Decline of an Empire

 Decline of an Empire is a 2014 British biographical historical drama film, produced and directed by Michael Redwood, about the life of Catherine of Alexandria.
-It is one of the last film roles of Peter O'Toole, who died before the film was released, and the last film of Joss Ackland before he retired.
+Also known as Fall of an Empire, it is one of the last film roles of Peter O'Toole, who died before the film was released, and the last film of Joss Ackland before he retired and his death in 2023.
 The film originally carried the working title Katherine of Alexandria.